zekenaulty/ai-puzzle-maker/README.md

 # AI Jigsaw Puzzle Maker

 Create, generate, and solve custom AI-powered jigsaw puzzles.
 The web app lets you craft image prompts or pick curated styles, automatically generates puzzle-ready artwork, cuts it into premium interlocking pieces, and stores everything locally so you can build a library, resume progress, and tune play settings.
 The companion Cloudflare Worker handles safe prompt composition and image generation so your API key never touches the browser.
+Built by Zeke Naulty partnering with GPT-5.1-Codex-Max as the coding copilot.

 ## Structure
 - apps/web: React 18 + Vite + MUI